TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

    If you haven't used uibuilder before, it can be a little confusing as it brings together concepts from several different worlds.
 This walkthrough takes you from nothing to a basic data-driven web page.
 created: 2021-09-24 11:02:56
-lastUpdated: 2021-09-24 16:51:11
+lastUpdated: 2022-03-27 13:30:46
 ---

-Status: **Incomplete**

 Like uibuilder itself, this walkthrough may look complex.
-But you should bear in mind that if you follow the 7 steps in the [How to get started](#how-to-get-started) section, that is basically it.
+But you should bear in mind that if you follow the 7 steps in the [How to get started](#how-to-get-started-4-steps-to-a-data-driven-web-app) section, that is basically it.
 The rest starts to unpack some of the things that you can then do with uibuilder and how to do them.
 Please consider them as additional walkthroughs.

 ## What is uibuilder

 Node-RED's Dashboard and uibuilder are both different approaches to the same use-case.
 How to present data to users in a web browser tab and get information back from them into Node-RED.
+Remembering that the users browser and the Node-RED server are completely different environments and may be on different devices.

 We refer to this as a "data-driven web application".